 World Concert Day was founded and organized in 2020 by Music Aid International as a global day of musical performances raising funds and awareness for charities and good causes.
-This first event was very successful with thousands of artists and fans taking part from every continent.
-The 2020 event took place soon after the start of the Coronavirus COVID Global Pandemic and most of the artists involved performed from lockdown in their various counties.
-The charitable focus for most artists taking part in 2020 was the headline cause of The World Health Organization COVID 19 Solidarity Response Fund was the main official cause for that year but other charities, including local hospices and national health services, were also highlighted and direct online donations to these causes were encouraged.
+This 2020 event saw thousands of artists and fans taking part from every continent with most of the and most of the artists involved performed from lockdown in their various counties during the first wave of the Coronavirus COVID Global Pandemic.
+The World Health Organization COVID 19 Solidarity Response Fund was the main official cause for that year but other charities, local hospices and national health services, were also highlighted and supported, and direct online donations to these causes were encouraged.
 UNICEF - The United Nations Internatiional Children´s Emergency Fund is the offical headline cause for the 2021 event, and all artists and charities are welcome to take part.
 See details below.

 FOR ARTISTS It is easy to be part of World Concert Day.
 Just use the hashtag #worldconcertday on 26 April for your live event, gig, social media post or live streaming performance.
 It is free to take part as an artist.
 Tell your fans, friends and family to look out for you on the day and in the run up.
 You participation can be a one-person show streamed from your kitchen, a live gig at a local venue, a short documentary, or personal rant or plea, sharing a favorite song or artist, or a sponsored activity, or just a simple social media post.
 Anything goes.
 It´s YOUR show.
 Use this opportunity!
 The official World Concert Day website is at worldconcertday.org - visit there for more details on taking part in the event.